BaptisteMartinet/griffith-keep/README.md

  - Run the project using: `ng serve --open`.

 ## Workflow
+ - use `ng generate module module-name` to create a module
  - use `ng generate component component-name` to create a new angular component.
+ - use `ng generate service service-name` to create a service
  - Commit your work with git:
 ```
 git add ./src/